LogicElements/matter-lora-env-node/firmware/esp32c6/README.md

 | ICD Active Mode Threshold | 5000 ms |

 Pick the preset that matches your responsiveness vs. power target, then run `idf.py set-target esp32c6` followed by `idf.py reconfigure` to apply the chosen defaults.
 SIT gives snappier reaction to new data at the cost of more parent polls; LIT stretches the idle window and slow poll interval for lower average current on battery.

+> Nest compatibility: Google wants Thread SED/SSED devices to keep sleep intervals <= 3 s to avoid being shown offline.
+Use the SIT preset (slow poll 3000 ms) for Nest Hub; LIT’s 20 s slow poll is too long for Google’s limits but fine for Home Assistant.

 What each interval does:
 - Fast Polling Interval: how often the SED asks its parent for pending data while it considers itself active (short, responsive window).